Japan suspends H-IIA rocket launch for moonshot because of strong winds | Technology

 Japan suspends H-IIA rocket launch for moonshot because of strong winds

 Japan's space agency suspended a planned launch on Monday of rocket carrying what would be the country's first spacecraft to land on the moon, with operator Mitsubishi Heavy Industries (MHI) citing high winds.
-However, after JAXA's new medium-lift H3 rocket failed on its debut in March, the agency postponed the launch of H-IIA No. 47 for several months to investigate the cause.
+It will mark the 47th H-IIA Japan has launched.
+'MOON SNIPER' MISSION The rocket is carrying JAXA's Smart Lander for Investigating Moon (SLIM), which would be the first Japanese spacecraft to land on the moon.

 - Country: